GuillermoBustosPerez/Scraper-Original-Mass/Report/Report.md

 original flake mass.
 </p>

+None of the predictive variables in the multiple linear regression model presented VIF values above the threshold of 10.
+Average height of retouch (t) presented the highest VIF value (7.27), followed by the GIUR index (4.59).
+Log transformed maximum thickness and remaining scraper mass presented respective VIF values of 3.81 and 2.35.
+PC1 (68.17%) and PC2 (26.55%) add up to 94.72% of variance and were selected to train a new Random Forest.
+When comparing the distribution of predictions from both models, no statistically significant difference was fount (D = 0.039; p-value = 0.67), indicating that the predictions from both models come from the same distribution, and that the original model is not affected by collinearity.
+Model training leaving out either GIUR index or average t resulted in similar performance metrics to those of the complete model.
+The performance metrics decreased slightly more when GIUR index was removed (*r*<sup>2</sup> = 0.969, MAE = 3.661; RMSE = 6.415, MAPE = 7.616), than when average height of retouch was removed (*r*<sup>2</sup> = 0.971, MAE = 3.556; RMSE = 6.237, MAPE = 7.177).

 Figure 6 presents the distributions of curation residuals (difference between actual curation and estimated curation) according to real curation and original flake mass.
 Average value of curation residuals